hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getTokenSupplies"></a>
 # **getTokenSupplies**
-> TokenSupplyGetResponse getTokenSupplies(page, size, orderBy, ascending)
+> TokenSupplyGetResponse getTokenSupplies(page, size, orderBy, ascending, filter)

 Get information for all token supplies defined for your application.